la2050/archive/_projects/2016/meetsocal-a-kpcc-in-person-event-series-of-in-community-experiences-to-better-connect-angelenos.md

   - Publicity/awareness
   - Infrastructure (building/space/vehicles etc.)
   - Community outreach
+project_description: >-
+  #MeetSoCal events will bring KPCC to a variety of venues in LA County
+  communities, especially those underserved by public radio.
+We will gather Angelenos to share experiences, ideas, and concerns in formats ranging from panel discussions to artistic performances to listening booths and more.
+  #MeetSoCal will build relationships with new audiences, inform and feed our
+  news coverage, connect people with their neighbors and communities, and foster conversation about civic and cultural issues in LA.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Total number of local social media friends and connections